2020 Credit Score Requirements for FHA Loans

 |Credit Score||Portion of FHA Loan Borrowers|

-People with scores between 640 and 679 are making up an increasingly large portion of the FHA loan borrower pool over the last 12 months.
+People with scores between 640 and 679 make up an increasingly large portion of the FHA loan borrower pool over the last 12 months.
 Scores also vary between first-time and second-time buyers.
 According to the Urban Institute, the average credit score for first-time buyers using an FHA loan is 668.
 For repeat homebuyers, it’s slightly higher, at 673.

 Whether you have a prime, near-perfect score or a less-than-stellar one, an FHA loan is likely an option for you